-Gert originated from a tropical wave that emerged off of the west coast of Africa on July 10.
-It moved west-northwest over the Atlantic to the Lesser Antilles by July 18.
-The southern part of the wave continued westward over the central and western Caribbean Sea and formed a low pressure area to the east of Chetumal, Mexico, on July 22.
+Gert originated from a tropical wave that emerged off of the west coast of Africa on 10 July.
+It moved west-northwest over the Atlantic to the Lesser Antilles by 18 July.
+The southern part of the wave continued westward over the central and western Caribbean Sea and formed a low pressure area to the east of Chetumal, Mexico, on 22 July.
 The low moved west-northwestward and organized into a tropical depression at 1800 UTC 23 July 2005 in the Bay of Campeche.
-It developed into Tropical Storm Gert at 0600 UTC 24 July 2005, then continued to strengthen and made landfall to the north of Cabo Rojo, Mexico at 0000 UTC 25 July 2005 with maximum sustained winds of 40 knots (20 m s-1) and a minimum central pressure of 1005 hPa.
-It then moved over central Mexico before dissipating on July 25.
-Gert struck in roughly the same area as Hurricane Emily a few days earlier and brought heavy rainfall there, causing flooding and landslides due to the saturated land.
+It developed into Tropical Storm Gert at 0600 UTC 24 July 2005, then continued to strengthen and made landfall to the north of Cabo Rojo, Mexico, at 0000 UTC 25 July 2005 with maximum sustained winds of 40 kt (20 m s-1) and a minimum central pressure of 1005 hPa.
+It then moved over central Mexico before dissipating on 25 July.
+Gert struck in roughly the same area that Hurricane Emily had impacted only a few days earlier and brought heavy rainfall there, causing flooding and landslides due to the already saturated land.